jphall663/gai_risk_management/README.md

-# Generative AI Risk Management Resources:
+# Generative AI Risk Management Resources

 TL; DR:
 - This repository contains resources to assist in the creation of technical standards or procedures for organizational AI governance policies.